Deep

 Transitioning into Deep Wellbeing

 Deep Wellbeing is nothing new.
 Humans have known about it for thousands of years.
-What is new is the extent to which understanding that has been locked inside religious traditions is becoming available to secular audiences, most notably due to increasing validation through scientific research.
+What is new is the extent to which understanding of it is becoming available to secular audiences, through a combination of internet facilitated collaboration and increasing validation through scientific research.

 Why Seek Deep Wellbeing?